 Project teams in each city will focus on one type of market intervention and analyze the impact on electric vehicle adoption and electric miles traveled by carshare and ride-hail services.
 The project will culminate in a replicable blueprint that sets an example of how to electrify shared fleets across the United States.

 The project began in early 2018 and over the course of three years, the cities and their partners will implement their programs in three phases.
 In close collaboration with the Seattle Office of Sustainability and Environment, Seattle City Light, ReachNow, eluminocity, and other shared mobility and electric vehicle infrastructure stakeholders, the Seattle Department of Transportation will test whether strategically siting charging stations around shared mobility hubs will increase the use of electric vehicles in shared mobility services.
 A key objective for shared mobility hubs is to advance the use of electric carshare and ride-hail vehicles by accommodating fast charging at or very near hub locations.

-The cities of New York and Denver will work with Maven, General Motor’s mobility service, and EVgo, a charging provider, to deploy up to 150 EVs and install charging that can be used for free for a year by participants in the Maven Gig program.
+The cities of New York and Denver will work with a mobility service provider, and EVgo, a charging provider, to deploy EVs and install charging that can be used for free for a year by participants in ride-hailing services.